-The unit investigates how the link between recursive rules and pattern on the hundred’s board and other types of arrangements for whole numbers.
+The unit investigates links between recursive rules and patterns on the hundreds board and other types of arrangements for whole numbers.
 Students are encouraged to find rules for relationships as shown through patterns on number grids and calculator outputs.

 Links to Numeracy

 This unit provides an opportunity to focus on the strategies students are using to solve number problems, in particular strategies involving multiplication and division.